jatinpsingh/yolov8_object_detection/README.md

-# Object Detection & Localization Project
+# Object Detection & Localization with YOLOv8

 A YOLOv8 based object detection pipeline capable of detecting, classifying, and locating multiple objects in a single composite image.
 This project supports fully retraining YOLOv8 models as well as fine tuning pretrained YOLO models using transfer learning.